AshKitturGitHub/a4-components/README.md

 ## Your Web Application Title

-your hosting link e.g. http://a4-charlieroberts.glitch.me
+Note: To run locally, open two terminals.
+In the first terminal, run 'server node.js', and in the second terminal, run 'npm start' your hosting link e.g. http://a4-charlieroberts.glitch.me

 Student Data Manager built using React for the frontend, and Node.js for the backend.